shrinidhi04/GoldenGate/workshops/gg/CloudWorkshop_GoldenGate_400.md

 Hostname: eurosrvr

-Port: 2nd deployment’s receiver server port
+Port: 16002

-Trail File: any two letter value
+Trail File: bb

-Domain: credential you created in the Admin Server for WS
+Domain: WSTARGET

-Alias: credential you created in the Admin Server for WS
+Alias: WSTARGET

 After filling out the form, click Create and Run at the bottom of the page.